ambroiseodt/itl/README.md

 ```

 #### Code convention
-- Avoid packages that are not well maintained
+- Avoid packages that are not well-maintained
-- If using heavy/hard-to-install packages that are not mandatory, make sure that the code still run if people do not install these packages
+- If using heavy/hard-to-install packages that are not mandatory, make sure that the code still runs if people do not install these packages
-- Make sure that the code is open-source-able.
+- Make sure that the code is open-sourceable.
-- Name `build_<method>` any method that initialize a class.
+- Name `build_<method>` any method that initializes a class.
 - Use Object-Oriented Programming, as well as Context-Oriented Programming.
-- Make sure that the code can run on CPU and V100 (so that people can easily develop from their own laptop without connection on small datasets).
+- Make sure that the code can run on CPU and V100 (so that people can easily develop from their own laptop without a connection on small datasets).
- - Use Stateful object to be able to relaunch training whenever it crashes.
+ - Use Stateful objects to be able to relaunch training whenever it crashes.

 ## Aknowledgments
 This repository builds heavily on [Meta Lingua](https://github.com/facebookresearch/lingua), which provides minimalist code to pretrain large language models.